 Eyeshadow on hooded eyes is a bit tricky for people who are less experienced with makeup.

-Whereas on a standard, almond, or oval eye you can see all sections of the eyelid and work with them individually, this does not work for hooded eyes, where you need to work primarily with the outer sides of the eye.
+Whereas on a standard, almond, or oval eye, you can see all sections of the eyelid and work with them individually, this does not work for hooded eyes, where you need to work primarily with the outer sides of the eye.

 The inner and outer corners or sides of the eyelids is where the focus of the color should be.
 For the most flattering look, I recommend putting the darker color on the outer corner of the lid and the lightest color on the inner corner, then blending both towards the middle.
-Even if the colors don't look good mixed together, remember than when your eye is open and relaxed, you most likely won't be able to see the middle of your eyelid.
+Even if the colors don't look good mixed together, remember that when your eye is open and relaxed, you most likely won't be able to see the middle of your eyelid.